 Like Cameron’s phone call, not all vishing scams are automated.
 Sometimes the human element of a convincing conversation makes us drop our guard to give up important information.

 An unexpected e-mail saying that a maintenance worker will be swinging by

 Pretexting is when an attacker presents a fabricated scenario and impersonates a company or service.

-Think of Home Alone when Harry & Marv impersonate first a police officer to perform reconnaissance of the property, and later impersonate a plumbing and heating company to try to gain access into the home.
+Think of Home Alone when Harry impersonates a police officer to perform reconnaissance of the property.
+Later Harry and Marv impersonate a plumbing and heating company to try and gain access into the home.